OceanLabs/Android-Print-SDK/docs/custom_image_picker.md

 In order to create a custom image picker, you will need to perform the following steps:

 1. Create an image source for the custom picker.
-2. Include the new image source when configuring the Kite SDK.
+2. Include your new image source when returning all available image sources from an SDK customiser.

 ## Create an image source for the custom picker